Dirk Westphal (volleyball)

 Dirk Westphal (born January 31, 1986) is a German volleyball player, a member of Germany men's national volleyball team and Iranian club Shahrdari Tabriz VC, a gold medalist of European League 2009, a bronze medalist of the World Championship 2014.

 Personal life

 Westphal was born in Berlin, Germany.
 He is a son of Rolf and Petra (née Brandwein).
 In the years 1996-2006 he attended the sports school Coubertin-Gymnasium in Berlin.
 Then he did his military service in Nienburg, Lower Saxony and in sports group of the Bundeswehr in Mitte.
-He has girlfriend and one child.
+He has girlfriend and two children.

 Career

 National team

 In 2014 played at World Championship 2014 held in Poland.
 Germany won the match for the bronze medal with France.